- My Home

 Lindsay joined the Board in April 2018 and chairs the Association’s Investment Committee.
 He has over 37 years’ experience working in the affordable housing sector.
 He has held senior and executive positions in development and housing operations for medium and large housing associations, as well as having served over 17 years as a chief executive, including from 2006 to 2017 as chief executive of Radian Group.
 He is a member of the Royal Institution of Chartered Surveyors.

 Mak joined the Board in September 2014 and comes with over 24 years’ experience in property services and asset management.
 Mak started his career in private practice with a Chartered Building Surveying firm in 1994 before working in Registered Social Landlord and Charity sectors.
 Mak is a Fellow of the Chartered Institute of Building.
-Mak is currently the Director of Property Services at Gateway Housing Association and sits on the Board of Directors of Central Housing Investment Consortium.
+Mak sits on the Board of Directors of Central Housing Investment Consortium.

 Sukhraj was elected as a Board member in September 2014 and chairs the Association's Remuneration and Nomination Committee.
 He has been active in housing and not-for-profit sectors for more than five years and previously sat on the Radian Group Audit Committee and Finance Committee and served as non-executive Vice Chair on the board of Radian Support Limited.
 Sukhraj is an accountant by profession and has over 20 years’ financial management experience in plc and high growth SMEs in the commerical sector including care homes, healthcare, retail, leisure and media.
 He is currently Chief Financial Officer at Coin Street Community Builders.